IPTinCan Documentation

 Dynamic DNS

-If you are hosting from a home connection with a dynamic IP address, IPTinCan offers free dynamic DNS subdomains under *.servers.iptincan.com.
+If you are hosting from a home connection with a dynamic IP address, IPTinCan supports free dynamic DNS subdomains for managed hosting customers.

 Clustering